Long Layover? How To Sleep At An Airport Like A Pro

 Sleeping in airports is a bit of a science, and not all airports are created equal when it comes to sleeping in them.

-For airports without a designated sleeping area, you should take a walk around the airport to scope out the best place to sleep.
+For airports without a designated sleeping area, you should walk around the airport to scope out the best place to sleep.

-Here are some things you should consider when choosing a spot to sleep.
+Here are some things you should consider when choosing a spot to sleep at an airport.

 • Safety in numbers: If possible, try to sleep where other people are sleeping.